lhcb/glossary/CONTRIBUTING.md

    There should be two `##`, followed by the definition.
 If this expands to something, you should add that in the same line after a colon, and then put a `{#hyperlink}` to just the unexpanded term.

+   If you link to another page, please use the format `[TERM](t.md#TERM)` to make the link (and on the same page the page name is not needed).
+This should work in both the final webpage and locally on GitHub.

 4. Please install the [dependencies](#dependencies) if you want to build the glossary locally.